 Here’s what a URL with appended UTM tags would look like:

 And it tells you that:

 Bing Ads also lets you manually add tracking parameters to your landing page URL.
-To learn more, see How do I set up destination URL tracking?
+To learn more, see How do I set up final URL tracking?